 We know that more than fifty per cent of people living with MS (pwMS) have made changes to their diet and/ or take supplements in an effort to improve their symptoms or long-term prognosis.
-Whether it be the OMS program, Wahls’ protocol, Coimbra protocol or Best-Bet diet, there are many to choose from, and it can be difficult to know which to follow.
+Whether it be the Overcoming MS program, Wahls’ protocol, Coimbra protocol or Best-Bet diet, there are many to choose from, and it can be difficult to know which to follow.

-At OMS we believe that our dietary recommendations are backed up by a robust scientific evidence base, however it remains a fact that no one regimen is currently considered as the “gold-standard” in the management of MS; at least not in the eyes of many healthcare professionals.
+At Overcoming MS we believe that our dietary recommendations are backed up by a robust scientific evidence base, however it remains a fact that no one regimen is currently considered as the “gold-standard” in the management of MS; at least not in the eyes of many healthcare professionals.
 This can be really confusing and off-putting for those trying to find a way forward and to access the best advice and support as early as possible.
 To reach our goals, we need increased evidence to prove what many OMSers know to be true, that lifestyle modification can significantly improve our symptoms and allow us to live well with MS.

 The latest new evidence for the impact of diet on MS